mach-composer/mcc-sdk-go/docs/ComponentVersion.md

 ### NewComponentVersion

-`func NewComponentVersion(createdAt time.Time, component string, version string, ) *ComponentVersion`
+`func NewComponentVersion(id string, createdAt time.Time, component string, version string, ) *ComponentVersion`

 NewComponentVersion instantiates a new ComponentVersion object This constructor will assign default values to properties that have it defined,